-By default the secret to compute OTP comes protected by the user Pin value and cannot be used with other authentication factors.
 In order to allow usage of other authentication factors the secure scheme used to protect the secret needs first to be upgraded.

 During upgrade the user needs to authenticate himself by using his Pin.
-The secure scheme is then upgraded to allow both Pin and Biometric to unlock the secret.
+The secure scheme is then upgraded to allow both Pin and biometric fingerprint to unlock the secret.
 This upgrade step is needed only once per secret and cannot be reversed.